 No additional restrictions – You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

-Various European Medical Journals are indexed on Google Scholar and DOAJ.
+Various EMJ journals are indexed on Google Scholar and DOAJ.

 Please send any correspondence to [email protected].